romilp619/CTF/Intigriti-0726-Canonically-Yours/index.md

-## Step 5 - Create a duplicate-key manifest
+## Step 5 - Intercept Request in Burpsuite find the endpoint named /api/manifests/sign and create a duplicate-key manifest

 I created a raw JSON manifest with two top-level properties named `package`.
 Replace `YOUR_NAMESPACE` with the namespace returned by `/api/me`.